-Investigations in Weather and Climate by Terrence J. Mullens (Free Download - Each Chapter of the lab manual will be available on the corresponding activity's Canvas page).
+Investigations in Weather and Climate by Alicia T. Mullens (Free Download - Each Chapter of the lab manual will be available on the corresponding activity's Canvas page).
+Please note, I do change up the labs a little bit from term to term, so if you find answer keys floating around on the cheating websites (Chegg, CourseHero, etc), beware... they may not represent current assignments.